Spinach and Cheese Hand Pies – These delicious and flaky little hand pies are perfect for parties, breakfast, or an afternoon snack.

 Instructions

-- In a large bowl, combine the ricotta, mozzarella cheese, cream cheese, Parmesan cheese, Italian herbs, and pepper; mix well until smooth.
+- Mix the ricotta, mozzarella cheese, cream cheese, Parmesan cheese, Italian herbs, and pepper; mix well until smooth.
 Add onion mixture and spinach.
-NOTE: I did this step with the electric mixer, it's faster, less work, and the texture will be smoother.
+NOTE: I did this step with the electric mixer; it's faster, less work and the texture will be smoother.

 - Preheat oven to 350º F. Line a cookie sheet with parchment paper.